vmware/vks-image-builder/README.md

 make build-image-builder-container # To create the image builder container.
 ```

-- `make build-node-image` is used to build the vSphere Tanzu compatible node image for a Kubernetes version.
+- `make build-node-image` is used to build the vSphere Kubernetes Service compatible node image for a Kubernetes version.
   - Host IP is required to pull the required Carvel Packages during the image build process and the default artifacts container port is 8080 which can be configured through `ARTIFACTS_CONTAINER_PORT`.
-  - TKR(Tanzu Kubernetes Release) Suffix is used to distinguish images built on the same version for a different purpose.
+  - VKr(vSphere Kubernetes Release) Suffix is used to distinguish images built on the same version for a different purpose.
 Maximum suffix length can be 8 characters.

 ```bash
 make build-node-image PRINT_HELP=y # To show the help information for this target.